Fonta1n3/FullyNoded/Docs/torrc-tailored.md

-A sample torrc file that conforms to the guideline for [Connection over Tor V3](https://github.com/Fonta1n3/FullyNoded#connecting-over-tor-mac)
+A sample torrc file that is tailored to the guideline for [Connection over Tor V3](https://github.com/Fonta1n3/FullyNoded#connecting-over-tor-mac)

 Copy-paste the following code into an empty `torrc` file and save the file.
 Be sure to prudently to copy an existing torrc-file into a safe location first, I you're not sure about the consequences.